 How will I be taught, and will there be any work outside the class?

-This course will be taught online via Zoom, supported by a Google Classroom site, hosting links to suggested reading, videos and powerpoint presentation used during sessions.
+Through an interactive lecture, supported by a Google Classroom site hosting links to suggested reading, videos and PowerPoint presentations used during sessions.

 Are there any other costs?
 Is there anything I need to bring?

-There are no other costs, and students needn’t bring anything to class apart from an open mind and a readiness to
+There are no other costs, and students need not bring anything to class apart from an open mind and a readiness to learn.

 When I've finished, what course can I do next?